esanchezmex/RideHailDataGen/README.md

 ### passengers.csv
 This file stores simulation-generated passenger ride request data, including fields like `passenger_id`, `pickup` and `dropoff` coordinates, ride status, preferences, and payment methods.
 Like `drivers.csv`, it is automatically synced from Azure Blob Storage to GitHub to enable live data analysis within the Streamlit dashboard.

+### passengerschemav2.json
+This file defines the AVRO schema for passenger ride request events.
+It includes structured fields such as `passenger_id`, pickup and dropoff `location`, `vehicle_type`, ride `status`, passenger `preferences` (e.g., music, temperature, quiet ride), `payment_info`, optional `text_messages`, and post-ride `driver_rating`.
+It also includes timestamps for lifecycle tracking.
+This schema ensures serialization consistency and supports deep behavioral and operational analytics.

+### driver_schema.json
+This file defines the AVRO schema for driver availability updates.
+It captures core driver data, including `driver_id`, GPS `latitude` and `longitude`, `timestamp`, and availability `status` (e.g., AVAILABLE, UNAVAILABLE, ON_RIDE, OFFLINE).
+This structure standardizes incoming driver status messages for integration into real-time fleet monitoring and analytics.